rr-/szurubooru/doc/API.md

 parameter.
 If someone has edited the post in the mean time, the server will reject the request as well, in which case the client is encouraged to notify the user about the situation.

+## Webhooks

+System administrators can choose to configure webhooks to track events.
+Webhook URIs can be configured in `config.yaml` (See `config.yaml.dist` for example).
+Upon any event, the API will send a `POST` request to the listed URIs with a [snapshot resource](#snapshot) generated with anonymous user privileges as the message body, in JSON format.

 # API reference